 Vacancies and newly created directorships resulting from any increase in the authorized number of directors or from any other cause (other than vacancies and newly created directorships which the holders of any class or classes of stock or series thereof are expressly entitled by this Certificate of Incorporation to fill) shall be filled by, and only by, a majority of the directors then in office, although less than a quorum, or by the sole remaining director (and not by stockholders).
-Any director appointed to fill a vacancy or a newly created directorship shall hold office until elected in accordance with the immediately preceding sentence to fill a vacancy on the board of directors of the Corporation resulting from the death, resignation or removal of any director in a class elected prior to the annual meeting of stockholders for fiscal year 2017 shall hold office for a term expiring at the next election of the class of directors of the director which such director replaced or the class of directors to which such director was appointed, and shall remain in office until his or her successor shall be elected and qualified or until such director's death, resignation or removal, whichever first occurs.
-Any director elected in accordance with the first sentence of this paragraph to (i) fill a newly created directorship resulting from any increase in the authorized number of directors or (ii) fill a vacancy on the board of directors of the Corporation resulting from the death, resignation or removal of any director in a class elected at or after the annual meeting of stockholders for fiscal year 2017 shall hold office for a term expiring at the next annual meeting of stockholders and shall remain in office until his or her successor is shall be elected and qualified or until his or her earlier such director's death, resignation or removal, whichever first occurs.
+Any director appointed to fill a vacancy or a newly created directorship shall hold office until elected in accordance with the immediately preceding sentence to fill a vacancy on the board of directors of the Corporation resulting from the death, resignation or removal of any director in a class elected prior to the annual meeting of stockholders for fiscal year 2017 shall hold office for a term expiring at the next election of the class of directors to which such director was appointed, and shall remain in office until his or her successor shall be elected and qualified or until such director's death, resignation or removal, whichever first occurs.
+Any director elected in accordance with the first sentence of this paragraph to (i) fill a newly created directorship resulting from any increase in the authorized number of directors or (ii) fill a vacancy on the board of directorship resulting from any increase in the authorized number of directors or (ii) fill a vacancy on the board of directors or removal of any director in a class elected at or after the annual meeting of stockholders for fiscal year 2017 shall hold office for a term expiring at the next annual meeting of stockholders and shall remain in office until his or her successor is shall be elected and qualified or until his or her earlier such director's death, resignation or removal, whichever first occurs.

 Notwithstanding the foregoing, in the event that the holders of any class or series of Preferred Stock of the Corporation shall be entitled, voting separately as a class, to elect any directors of the Corporation, then the number of directors that may be elected by such holders voting separately as a class shall be in addition to the number fixed pursuant to a resolution of the board of directors of the Corporation.
-Except as otherwise provided in the terms of such class or series, (i) the terms of the directors elected by such holders voting separately as a class shall expire at the annual meeting of stockholders next succeeding their election without regard to the classification of other directors and (ii) any director or directors elected by such holders voting separately as a class may be removed, without cause, by the holders of a majority of the voting power of all outstanding shares of stock of the Corporation entitled to vote separately as a class in an election of such directors.
+Except as otherwise provided in the terms of such class or series, (i) the terms of the directors elected by such holders voting separately as a class shall be removed, without regard to the classification of other directors and (ii) any director or directors elected by such holders voting separately as a class may be removed, without cause, by the holders of a majority of the voting power of all outstanding shares of stock of the Corporation entitled to vote separately as a class in an election of such directors.

-1170 PEACHTREE STREET NE SUITE 2300 ATLANTA, GA 30309
+ACUITY BRANDS, INC. 1170 PEACHTREE STREET NE SUITE 2300 ATLANTA, GA 30309